 The aborted Meech Lake and Charlottetown accords dampened, I believe, almost every Canadian’s enthusiasm for Constitutional change … but it has been 35 years since those nightmares and, perhaps, there is some appetite for renewal, but I think not.

 I believe that Canada is a country and can work, as is.
-I would rather that we did not have our current, written constitution, but I would also rather we had palm tress and warm winters … the fact is that are who we are, by and large we are blessed amongst the nations by having a strong dominant culture and equally strong liberal, democratic institutions.
-If we cannot make this work then, maybe, we are as good citizens s we would like to believe.
+I would rather that we did not have our current, written constitution, but I would also rather we had palm trees and warm winters … the fact is that we are who we are and where we are, and we are, by and large, blessed amongst the nations by having a strong dominant culture and equally strong liberal, democratic institutions.
+If we cannot make this work then, maybe, we are not as good citizens as we would like to believe.

 It requires, I believe,